stouch/docs/extensions/pages.md

 A Page is made up of at least two core files.
 You can create a page from scratch or use the [extension toolkit](https://github.com/directus/extension-toolkit) to generate boilerplate code.

+To create a page from scratch, create these files in `directus/public/extensions/custom/pages`.

 ### `page.vue`

 A standard Vue.js single file component that renders the content of the Page extension.